VanVatCorporation/VehicleMaintainanceSystem/README.md

 - Core required features are implemented.
 - Advanced features are included: daily revenue report, popular service report, invoice export, and colored console output.
 - Data is loaded on startup and automatically saved after data-changing operations.
+- Sample CSV data is included for demo and final testing.
 - The codebase is split into focused modules for customers, repair orders, file I/O, reports, and shared utilities.

 ## Key Features